winoo19/deep-vibes/README.md

 <!-- ABOUT THE PROJECT -->
 ## :memo: About The Project

-We implement different deep learning arquitectures with various degrees of complexity to generate MIDI piano melodies:
+We implement different deep learning arquitectures with various degrees of complexity to generate MIDI piano jazz melodies:
 - **CNN+VAE**: Variational Autoencoder
 - **CNN+LSTM**: Long Short Term Memory
 - **CNN+GAN**: Generative Adversarial Network